-The School follows guidance from the Local Authority for reporting and investigating incidents.
+The School follows guidance from the Embark Federation Trusts' consultants (Derbyshire County Council) for reporting and investigating incidents.
 Key points are outlined below.
 The Health and Safety Coordinator can provide further advice and guidance.

-- All students, staff and visitors should take immediate action to: - Manage their own safety - o Control any given situation, and as far as possible stabilise the situation - Summon appropriate assistance - Reporting of accidents is centralised through the staff in the Pastoral Base: - Accidents and Injuries must be reported through the Pastoral Team and these are recorded on the SafeSmart system. - If a student or member of staff falls ill or is injured, help should be sought from Pastoral, Reception or a qualified First Aider.
-Where the illness or injury takes place off-site, support should be sought from the nearest available point and school reception contacted, or in the case of out of hours activities the named contact person on the trip Risk Assessment. - Students or staff should only be brought to Pastoral if there is no further risk to the casualty, or themselves.
-First Aid kits are available in every department for minor injuries such as graze, cut etc but these still must be reported and recorded through SafeSmart. - All accidents or incidents classed as 'reportable' are reported online through the Local Authority Health and Safety Team.
+- All students, staff and visitors should take immediate action to: - Manage their own safety - o Control any given situation, and as far as possible stabilise the situation - Summon appropriate assistance - Reporting of accidents is centralised through the staff in the Pastoral Base: - Accidents and Injuries must be reported through the Pastoral Team and these are recorded on the Every system. - If a student or member of staff falls ill or is injured, help should be sought from Pastoral, Reception or a qualified First Aider.
+Where the illness or injury takes place off-site, support should be sought from the nearest available point and school reception contacted, or in the case of out of hours activities the named contact person on the trip Risk Assessment. - Students or staff should only be brought to the First Aid Room if there is no further risk to the casualty, or themselves.
+First Aid kits are available in every department for minor injuries such as graze, cut etc but these still must be reported and recorded through Every. - All accidents or incidents classed as 'reportable' are reported online through the Local Authority Health and Safety Team.
 This is completed by the School Business Manager.
-Reportable accidents of staff, resulting in more than 7 days absence should be reported as soon as possible. - o Lettings the lead person letting areas in school must report accidents to member of site team. - The school will investigate all serious accidents, incidents and near misses then identify and implement means to prevent a reoccurrence. - The school reviews its accident records at six monthly intervals to look for patterns and trends and reduce further risks.
+Reportable accidents of staff, resulting in more than 7 days absence should be reported as soon as possible.
+Copies must also be sent to the Trust - o Lettings the lead person letting areas in school must report accidents to member of site team. - The school will investigate all serious accidents, incidents and near misses then identify and implement means to prevent a reoccurrence. - The school reviews its accident records at six monthly intervals to look for patterns and trends and reduce further risks.